oyjoh/xk6-ibmmq/README.md

 ## Run local test

+Use the provided `./local-test.sh` and `./local-test-ssl.sh` (for SSL).
-Use the provided ´./local-test.sh´.
-This is a self-contained test scriptthat will spin up a local MQ container using docker, build the extension, and run an example k6 test with IBM MQ in ´./example/localtest.js´ file.
+These files are the self-contained test script that will spin up a local MQ container using docker, build the extension, and run an example k6 test with IBM MQ in `./example/localtest.js` file.

 ## Example test